 2026 World Cup Matches in New York

-Experience the 2026 World Cup in New York: matches, tickets, prices and everything you need to enjoy the tournament in one of the most vibrant cities in the world.
+Experience the 2026 World Cup in New York: matches, tickets, prices and everything you need to enjoy the tournament in one of the world’s most vibrant cities.

 MetLife Stadium | © Myron Mott

-At MetLife Stadium in East Rutherford, just a stone's throw from New York, the 2026 World Cup is in full swing: Brazil vs Morocco, France vs Senegal, Norway vs Senegal, Ecuador vs Germany, and Panama vs England will all be played here.
+At MetLife Stadium in East Rutherford, just a stone’s throw from New York, the 2026 World Cup is in full swing: this is where Brazil will face Morocco, France will take on Senegal, Norway will play Senegal, Ecuador will meet Germany, and Panama will face England.
 And, as the grand finale, this stadium will host the tournament final.
-A setting where travel, atmosphere and football come together from the very first moment.
+A venue where travel, atmosphere and football come together from the very first moment.

-Which 2026 World Cup matches will be played in New York?
+Which 2026 World Cup matches are being played in New York?

-The 2026 World Cup arrives with all its spectacle at the imposing MetLife Stadium in New York, ready to host some of the most eagerly awaited matches of the tournament.
+The 2026 World Cup brings all its spectacle to New York’s imposing MetLife Stadium, ready to host some of the tournament’s most eagerly anticipated clashes.
 All matches in New York will be in high demand, especially the World Cup final.

-These are the 2026 World Cup matches that will be played at MetLife Stadium:
+These are the 2026 World Cup matches to be played at MetLife Stadium:

 Upcoming matches